Boamorte8/swapi-documentation/README.md

 This project is to display data from Star Wars API.
 You can see the repo [here](https://github.com/Boamorte8/swapi-documentation)

+And you can find app working on [this link](https://swapi-wiki-boa.netlify.app)

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).